MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-import-export-job.md

 # required metadata

 title: Data import and export jobs
-description: This topic provides information about data import and export jobs.
+description: Use the Data management workspace to create and manage data import and export jobs.
 author: Sunil-Garg
 manager: AnnBe
 ms.date: 08/28/2017